-In a pig share customers, or “share holders”, commit to purchasing a whole or half pig in the spring by making a deposit.
-The farmer can then put the deposit toward the cost of raising the pig.
+In our pig share customers, or “share holders”, commit to purchasing a whole or half pig in the spring by making a deposit.
+We can then put the deposit toward the cost of raising the pig.
 In the fall the remaining cost is paid when the pig is butchered and delivered.
 Share holders receive a variety of cuts including hams, chops, bacon, sausage and more and have the opportunity to choose your own cuts.

-This model strengthens connections between communities and farmers.
-Farmers benefit from financial support early in the season, while share holders benefit from connecting with a local farmer and receiving a year’s supply of delicious, high quality pork.
+This model strengthens connections between the community and our farm.
+We benefit from financial support early in the season, while you benefit from connecting with a local farmer and receiving a year’s supply of delicious, high quality pork.
 This relationship allows share holders to learn more about the farm, how the animals are raised and where their food comes from.
 Visiting the pigs is also encouraged (please arrange with us first).

 Rootdown Organic Farm have raised Tamworth pigs since 2010.
 In 2014 we are excited to announce that we will be raising a cross breed of Tamworth with Berkshire (a chef’s favourite known for its exceptional flavour).
-Our pigs are raised with no antibiotics, we feed them certified organic grain and local oats and raise them on our organic pasture.
+Our pigs are raised naturally with no antibiotics, on our organic pasture.
+We feed them certified organic grain mixed with local oats and barley from our neighbours at Pemberton Meadows Natural Beef.
 Every two weeks the pigs are rotated to fresh grass where they have ample space to root around.